This post may contain some affiliate links. When you click through and make a purchase we may receive some commission, at no extra cost to you.

 Originating in Osaka, capsule hotels have made their advance in Japan.
 These hotels, usually found in the larger cities, originally targeted individuals looking for a cheaper alternative for single nights stay.
 Recently there are also more luxurious alternatives of the pod hotel that are more comfortable, though not as cheap as you might think.

-These are just 20 reasons why you should visit Japan, but the list is endless.
-We haven’t even talked about the beautiful autumn colors, the cute deers, animal cafes, and love hotels amongst other things.
-Nowhere else on earth will you find a country like Japan, with its unique blend of long standing traditions and modern rituals, century old buildings and peaceful gardens sandwiched between the city’s modern highrises.
-Incredible fresh food, domestic drinks, sake and local specialties that you can get from any hole in the wall spot.
-Friendly people that will go out of their way to make you comfortable and require as much as a simple thank you.
-Reliable and punctual public transportation in a country that is among the safest in the world.
-The list of reasons for you to come to Japan is simply endless.
-Conclusion: plan your trip to Japan as soon as possible, you are in for a treat!
+These are just 25 reasons why you should visit Japan, but the list is endless.
+We haven’t even talked about the beautiful autumn colors, the cute deer, and love hotels among other things!
+Nowhere else on earth will you find a country like Japan.
+So plan your trip to Japan as soon as possible, you are in for a treat!

 Japan Wonder Travel Tours